mdavoodi/www/source/blog/2015-07-22-atlas-artifact-pipeline.html.md

 ### Getting Started

 There are a number of places to start building out a pipeline similar to this.
-Because of Packer and Terraform are agnostic to specific tools or technologies, you can begin implementing with existing configuration management, cloud providers or containers.
+Because Packer and Terraform are agnostic to specific tools or technologies, you can begin implementing with existing configuration management, cloud providers or containers.